dinoly/trail/README.md

 # trail
-Use to generate a trail behind an element
+Use to generate a trail behind an element.